 Kellogg has retained its video essays.
 The first video essay question is new, and it requires the applicants to introduce themselves to the admission committee.
 The second and third video essay questions remain the same.

-This question gives you an opportunity to present your personality to the Ad Com and to your classmates.
-You can discuss your cultural background, motivation, personal and professional goals, hobbies/ interest, and issues that pique your interest.
-The motive is to tell them who you really are.
-Since you will be discussing your future plans in your second video essay, you may just touch upon them in this video essay.
+This question gives you an opportunity to present your personality to the Ad Com and your classmates.
+You can discuss your cultural background, motivation, personal and professional goals, hobbies/interests, and issues that pique your interest.
+The motive is to tell them who you are.
+Since you will be discussing your plans in your second video essay, you may just touch upon them in this video essay.